Statistical Computing Workshop: Using the SPSS Mixed Command

 The likelihood ratio test is easily calculated by hand.
 To do this, note the -2 log likelihood and the number of parameters from each model.
 In this example, the difference in -2 log likelihoods is very small (approximately 1.2), and the difference in degrees of freedom is 1.
 The critical value for a chi-square test with one degree of freedom is 3.841, which is well above our observed value of 1.2; hence, we conclude that the difference between the models is not statistically significant.
 Given this, the model with the variance components covariance is to be preferred.
 It should be acknowledged that not all statisticians believe that this is the best way to determine which covariance structure is best for a given model .
 Chuck Kincaid gives a description of various methods that can be used to choose between covariance structures (Guidelines for Selecting the Covariance Structure in Mixed Model Analysis )

 As a final note, here is a webpage with useful information on when to use and when not to use an unstructured covariance structure: The Unstructured Covariance Matrix: When It Does and Doesn’t Work.
 The likelihood ratio chi-square works only when models are nested.
 In the example above, the models are nested because we are comparing a model using variance components to a model with an unstructured covariance structure.
 This test would not be valid if we compared the model with variance components to a model using AR1.
 When comparing models that are not nested, values such as AICC or BIC are often examined.
 With these types of measures, the model with the smaller value is to be preferred.
 However, caution should be used so that the model is not overfit to the data.
-A good discussion of the different types of information criteria and their limitations can be found at The Comparison of Model Selection Criteria When Selecting Among Competing Hierarchical Linear Models.
-Keselman, Algina, Kowalchuk and Wolfinger (A Comparison of Two Approaches For Selecting Covariance Structures in The Analysis of Repeated Measurements ) describe the limitations of using AIC or BIC when selecting models with different covarinace structures.
+A good discussion of the different types of information criteria and their limitations can be found in The Comparison of Model Selection Criteria When Selecting Among Competing Hierarchical Linear Models.
+Keselman, Algina, Kowalchuk and Wolfinger (A Comparison of Two Approaches For Selecting Covariance Structures in The Analysis of Repeated Measurements ) describe the limitations of using AIC or BIC when selecting models with different convariance structures.

 ML v.
 REML